ansible/workshops/exercises/ansible_f5/1.6-delete-configuration/README.md

 ```

 # Playbook Output
->*output to be given here
+>output to be given here

 # Solution
 The finished Ansible Playbook is provided here for an Answer key.
+Click here: [bigip-delete-configuration.yml](bigip-delete-configuration.yml) or see below:

 ```yaml
 ---